harendra-kumar/concise-haskell/language/13-functors.rst

 A pure transform or unary function is a fundamental operation.
 It is a map from one type to another.
 However we can represent this function in the form of data as well!
-A representable functor is just that an incarnation of a transform or a function in data form.
+A `representable functor` is just that; an incarnation of a transform or a function in data form.
 It is just a fancy term for a map like data structure.
 It is a keyed container or a lookup table.
-A function is just that a map or a lookup table.
+A function is just that; a map or a lookup table.
 A representable functor just reifies the function.
-All functions can be represented as data structures but not all data structures are functions.
+Note that, `all functions can be represented as data structures but not all data structures are functions`.
 So those functors that are possible to be represented as a function are representable functors.

 ..
 Pictures: we can represent a representable functor with a function like box with slots.
 However it will be a double outlined box to represent a functor